 Things To Remember If You’re Going To Refinance

 - It’s A Hard Credit Pull.
-If you’re just checking for a potential interest rate, that’ll be a soft pull that has no affect on your credit.
+If you’re just checking for a potential interest rate, that’ll be a soft pull that has no effect on your credit.
 The hard pull comes into play once you actually pull the trigger and submit an application to refinance your loans.
 For most people, this won’t matter too much.
 A couple of hard credit pulls won’t really mess with your credit very much and they only affect your credit score for a year.
 Still, worth thinking about if that matters to you.

 - Remember To Pay Off Your Old Loan.
 Student loans accrue interest daily.
 As a result, it’s sort of hard to figure out exactly how much you need to borrow for your refinance.
 Remember that when you refinance your loan, you’re basically taking out a new loan and paying off your old loan with that new money.
 Every time I refinanced my student loans, I was always left with a few bucks outstanding in my own loan.
 Just make sure to pay that off so that your old account is actually down to zero.